 ASC 606 directs entities to recognize revenue when the promised goods or services are transferred to the customer.
 The amount of revenue recognized should equal the total consideration an entity expects to receive in return for the goods or services.
-The Boards created a five-step approach that entities should apply when determining the amount and timing of revenue recognition.
+The FASB and the IASB (the Boards) created a five-step approach that entities should apply when determining the amount and timing of revenue recognition.

 - Step 1: Identify the contract with a customer

 - Step 2: Identify the performance obligations in the contract

 - Step 4: Allocate the transaction price to the performance obligations in the contract

 - Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation

 The following video from BYU Professor Melissa Lewis Western gives a brief overview of these steps.

 These steps are addressed more fully in The Five-Step Method.

 For public entities, certain not-for-profits, and certain employee benefit plans, ASC 606 will take effect for fiscal years beginning after December 15, 2017.
 Early adoption is permitted for annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 An entity that does not fall into any of these categories is considered nonpublic under ASC 606.
 Nonpublic entities are required to observe ASC 606 for fiscal years beginning after December 15, 2018, and interim periods within annual reporting periods beginning after December 15, 2019.
 Early adoption is also permitted for nonpublic entities.
 For more detailed information about transition dates, please read Transition Dates and Methods.
 For more information regarding transition plans, refer to Connor Group and RevenueHub’s recent study of US public companies’ ASC 606 transition disclosures.